Seth Lipsky: The New York Sun

+In 1991, Lipsky was a finalist for the Pulitzer Prize for Editorial Writing for his Forward editorials "on a variety of national issues, including some of specific interest to the American Jewish community."

 Shutting down the print edition

 When it was time to give his 110 full-time employees the bad news, he made it "'in an orderly way' .. not filing for bankruptcy .. pay employees through November .. health insurance .. through Dec.
 31."
 When asked why the shutdown, Lipsky said "we needed additional funds ...

 the 2008 financial collapse was sweeping the world, and the Internet was emerging as a challenge to traditional newspapering."

-Books

-Among the books he authored are: